qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 };
 ```

-Note that if you do not provide a class (eg you only provide a value for
+Note that if you do not provide a class (e.g. you only provide a value for
 `CompilerApi` like the above example) the compiler will use the default
 implementation for anything that's missing.